Whatuni Go: The easy way to search, apply AND get an offer for your chosen course online.

 Finally, although there are many different types of BTEC, among the most popular is the Pearson BTEC Level 3 National Diploma.
 Use the following to calculate how this qualification converts into UCAS Points (for a full list of how BTECs convert into UCAS Points, please visit the UCAS website):

 Why are the UCAS Points scores in the league tables so high?

 The Entry Standards column on our league tables is not a measure of the number of UCAS Points required to get into a university – it is the average of the total number of points held by new undergraduate students at that institution (including any recognised qualifications that students may hold but weren’t needed for entry, such as General Studies A Level, or AS Levels in other subjects).

 This method is more telling than simply comparing the average entry requirements, as although two universities may have similar entry requirements, the academic standard of students enrolling may be different.

-For example, while Course X at University Y may list grades to the value of 300 points in the entry requirements, many students may exceed this score.
-The average score of successful applicants to Course X may end up being 380 UCAS Points, but that doesn't change the fact that it only take 300 points to be accepted onto the course.
+For example, while Course X at University Y may list grades to the value of 128 points in the entry requirements, many students may exceed this score.
+The average score of successful applicants to Course X may end up being 140 UCAS Points, but that doesn't change the fact that a student required at least 128 points to apply for the course.